 Go to Declaration

 Use this command to navigate to the declaration of a symbol from any symbol usage.
-You can invoke this command from the code viewer, from the File Structure window and other tool windows.
+You can invoke this command from the Assembly Explorer, from the File Structure window and other tool windows.

 To navigate in the opposite direction (symbol usages) you can invoke the Go to Declaration command when you are already on the symbol declaration, or you can use the Go to Usages of Symbol command.